 - Your VPN app lets you select a server anywhere in the world where your VPN service has servers.
 NordVPN, for example, has servers in 59 different countries (in some, you can also select the city).

 - That’s it – anyone using your IP address to discover your location will now see your location as the location of the server.
-You can still use the app as your VPN changer to switch servers to new locations whenever you want.
+You can still use the app and change your VPN server to new locations whenever you want.
 To check if your VPN location changer is working, you can see your online location here.

 Why use a VPN IP changer?